imrafaelmerino/vertx-effect/docs/README.md

 }
 ```

-A module is a regular Verticle that deploys others Verticles and exposes functions to communicate with them.
+**A module is a regular Verticle that deploys other Verticles and exposes functions to communicate with them.**
-In our above example it deploys five Verticles.
-It's worth mentioning the validateAndMap verticle.
+In our above example, it deploys five Verticles.
+It's worth mentioning the _validateAndMap_ Verticle.
 It has
-been defined using composition and the JsObjVal expresion.
+been defined using composition and the _JsObjVal_ expression.
 It shows the essence of vertx-effect.
-ValidateAndMap
-sends the input Json to the validate Verticle and, if it conforms to the given spec,
+_ValidateAndMap_ sends the input Json to the _validate_ Verticle.
+If it conforms to the given spec,
-it builds the output sending messages in parallel to the verticles inc, toLowerCase and toUpperCase and
+it builds the output in parallel, sending messages to the verticles _inc_, _toLowerCase_, and _toUpperCase_ and
-composing a Json from their response. vertx-effect uses the persistent Json from json-values.
-Well talk how
+composing a Json from their responses. vertx-effect uses a persistent Json from [json-values](https://github.com/imrafaelmerino/json-values).
-important persistent data structures are in the next section.

 Let's write some tests. json-values is not supported by Vertx and we need to register a MessageCodec to be
-able to send our persistent Json across the even bus:
+able to send its persistent Json across the even bus:

 ```java
 import vertx.effect.RegisterJsValuesCodecs;